Ekkana/find-next-change-nvim/README.md

 # find-next-change-nvim

-Navigates to the next/previous uncommitted change(only if you added smth. currently dodn't have deletions) in git in the current buffer.
+Moves cursor to the next/previous uncommitted change.

 Example config in lazyvim